 Primary Puppy Raiser:

 These are individuals or families that can foster a dog from 3 months of age through 12 months of age.
 The total time commitment is 7-10 months.
-The 4 month old puppy will have completed all the necessary puppy training, and will remain with the puppy raising family from 4 months to 6 months of age.
-Then, the puppy returns to Healing Canines for one month of Phase 2: Advanced Obedience training at 6 months of age.
-Then, after spending a month with Healing Canines, the dog would return to the puppy raiser until it is ready to start Phase 3: Disability Skills Training (12-14 months of age).
-Healing Canines will provide all the necessary equipment to house and train the dog, and will cover all costs associated with the dog (vet care, food, toys, medication, etc).
+Healing Canines will provide all the necessary equipment to house and train the dog, and will cover all costs associated with the healthcare of the dog (vet care, food, toys, medication, etc).

 Finishing Puppy Raiser:

 These are individuals or families that can foster a puppy from 6 months of age through 12 months of age.
 The total time commitment is 6 months.
-The 6 month old dog will have completed both our puppy training program and Phase 2: Advanced Obedience Training.
 These dogs are fully on and off-leash trained, fully crate trained and housebroken, and are obedient and calm around distractions.
 These dogs are considered “started service dogs” since they have completed the first two phases of our service dog program.
-Healing Canines will provide all the necessary equipment to house and train the dog, and will cover all costs associated with the dog (vet care, food, toys, medication, etc).
+Healing Canines will provide all the necessary equipment to house and train the dog, and will cover all costs associated with the healthcare of the dog (vet care, food, toys, medication, etc).

 These are individuals or families that act as helpers for primary raisers.
 They are available to help puppy sit, take the puppy out on socialization adventures, and help with the general care and training of the puppy.
 This is more of a part-time or “as needed” volunteer position.